 Difficulty: Retargets at every block

-This includes hard-coded constraints and natural elements of the design (such as block frequency, maximum amount of money supply, and # of confirmations required).
+This includes hard-coded constraints and natural elements of the design (such as block frequency, the maximum amount of money supply, and the number of confirmations required).

 The proof of work algorithm (PoW) has also violated the original Satoshi vision of “one-CPU-one-vote” with the advent of GPU and Application Specific Integrated Circuit (ASIC) hardware.
 This allows those miners to gain majority control (51%+) over the network and govern changes.
 (Like a fork, to keep the network going.)

 Irregular emission refers to the construct where the Bitcoin rewards are halved every 4 years.
 The original intent was to create limited smooth emission with exponent decay.
 (More predictable not choppy pattern)